 Agreement Reached Between Asbestos Organization and EPA

 The Asbestos Disease Awareness Organization (ADAO) and its allies have struck agreements with the Environmental Protection Agency (EPA) following legal pressure.
-As part of the agreements, the EPA has agreed to extend the Toxic Substances Control Act by broadening its ongoing risk Evaluation for Asbestos.
+As part of the agreements, the EPA has agreed to expand the Toxic Substances Control Act by broadening its ongoing risk Evaluation for Asbestos.

 More than 60 countries have banned asbestos.
 The leading U.S. nonprofit for eliminating asbestos exposure has lobbied for a total ban on asbestos for years but has failed to get past the U.S. House of Representatives.
 Now, the organization is celebrating this agreement as an important step for a final ban.